-We’ve covered quite a bit of guides for iOS 7 Safari.
-A lot of things have changed (besides the interface) and the overall experience has been made minimal, simple and cleaner.
+We’ve covered quite a bit of guidance for iOS 7 Safari.
+A lot of things have changed (besides the interface), and the overall experience has been made minimal, simple and cleaner.
 Naturally, Safari is now faster.
 (If you still prefer alternatives to Safari, read this).

 The unified bar now takes care of two functions: address bar and search bar.
 In this post, we’re taking a look at how “search within a webpage” functions in Safari and how to use it when you are trying to find a word or a phrase within a website.

-- After the website loads, tap on the unified search bar
+Step #1.
+After the website loads, tap into the unified search bar.

-- Tap the ‘x’ or just start typing the search term/phrase
+Step #2.
+Tap the ‘x’ or just start typing the search term/phrase.

-- You should see a list of results.
-Right down this list you should see “On This Page (x results)”.
+- Step #3.
+You should see a list of results.
+Right down this list, you should see “On This Page (x results)”.
 Tap on the search term below this heading.